Dabic/studservice_backend/README.md

 pip install -r requirements.txt
 ```

-This will install dependencies need for to project expect mysqlclient.
+This will install dependencies needed for the project, expect mysqlclient.
 <br>
 <br>
 >Installing mysqlclient